cilium/cilium/Documentation/helm-values.rst

      - Enable the Clustermesh explicit configuration.
      - bool
      - ``false``
+   * - :spelling:ignore:`clustermesh.config.maxConnectedClusters`
+     - The maximum number of clusters to support in a clustermesh.
+Values > 255 will decrease maximum allocatable identities per cluster.
+     - int
+     - ``255``
    * - :spelling:ignore:`clustermesh.useAPIServer`
      - Deploy clustermesh-apiserver for clustermesh
      - bool